RNase H2–dependent PCR

 - across exon boundaries excluding the mini exon

 Figure 3.
-Design of RNase H-dependent RT-PCR primer and probe sequences.
-Shown are the respective parts of the transcript sequences for latrophilins (Lphn) 1, 2, and 3 with the forward primers (labeled a,b,c) used in the RNase H-dependent RT-PCR assays depicted above and below.
+Design of primer and probe sequences for RNase H–dependent PCR.
+Shown are the respective parts of the transcript sequences for latrophilins (Lphn1, Lphn2, and Lphn3) with the forward primers (labeled a, b, c) used in the RNase H–dependent PCR assays depicted above and below.
 Distinct blocked, cleavable forward primers were designed to specifically amplify transcripts with or without the alternatively spliced mini exon.
-Sequence displayed in capital letters represents DNA bases, while those letters not capitalized are the RNA bases where RNase H will cleave.
-The “x” symbol at the 3′ end of each transcript represents the C-3 spacer used as the primer blocker.
-The Dual-Quenched Probes that come standard with IDT PrimeTime® qPCR Assays are shown in green; green open circles = dyes, red circles = quenchers.
+Sequence displayed in capital letters represents DNA bases, while lowercase letters are the RNA bases where RNase H cleavage occurs.
+The “x” at the 3′ end of each transcript represents the C-3 spacer used as the primer blocker.
+Dual-Quenched Probes, which are the standard probe type in PrimeTime qPCR Assays are shown in green; green open circles = dyes, red circles = quenchers.
 Red bases = sequence common to transcripts of all 3 forms of latrophilin; blue bases = sequence common to 2 forms of latrophilin; black bases = sequence unique to that specific latrophilin transcript.

 A role for the alternatively spliced mini exon?

-In addition to its use in distinguishing highly similar sequences, including in genotyping, the assay should increase the success of methods currently hindered by unwanted interactions between multiple primer sets (e.g., primer-dimers, etc.), such as in highly multiplexed qPCR assays and library construction for Next Generation DNA Sequencing, where resulting libraries are often contaminated with primer-dimer “blank reads”.
-The method is also useful for rare allele detection, where the added specificity provided by the blocked-cleavable primers enables detection of a rare mutant allele in a background of large amounts of wild type DNA.
+rhAmp PCR technology is ideal for distinguishing highly similar sequences, including in genotyping (see rhAmp SNP Genotyping System).
+In addition, rhAmp PCR technology can increase the success of methods currently hindered by unwanted interactions between multiple primer sets (e.g., primer-dimers), such as in highly multiplexed qPCR assays and in library construction for next generation sequencing, where resulting libraries are often contaminated with primer-dimer “blank reads”.
+The technique is also useful for rare allele detection, where the added specificity provided by the blocked-cleavable primers enables detection of a rare mutant allele in a background of large amounts of wild-type DNA.